Elpitech/spi_builder/README.md

 >:pins bootseq
 >:pins cpu_off

-Flashrom shall be at least version 1.2:
-$ cd img

 # You will need at least flashrom-v1.2 installed.
 If it is not available in the
 # repo, just build the current flashrom from source.
 You will need libftdi-dev